waltermblair/cljs-front/README.md

 # gfront

 Sample clojure project using Clojure/Script, React, and MySQL.
+The goal is to have some fun with healthcare statistics, and who doesn't want to have fun with healthcare statistics?
+When the app loads it should fetch some marketplace enrollment data from HHS and then test your knowledge on state-level enrollment.

-This front-end can be run against the Clojure/MySQL backend using docker-compose.
+This front-end can be run against the [Clojure/MySQL backend](https://github.com/waltermblair/clj-back) using docker-compose.

+### Todo
+- more features
+- UI tests
+- UI styling
+- users
+- flyway
+- docker front-end

 ## Getting Started